sushamaborhade/Liber/README.md

-# Online_Book_App
-online book app in flutter
 # Online Book App

 A simple Flutter Book app.
-Books will be listed with a brief description, You can read and download them.
+Books are free to download and is the best place to start reading them online.
+Books will be listed with a brief description and have an astonishing view for books to be viewed by user.

 # How to Use